lorenzo-rovigatti/PatchyParticles/README.md

 ## Acknowledgements

-The code has been developed by Lorenzo Rovigatti (CNR-ISC), John Russo (School of Mathematics, University of Bristol) and Flavio Romano (Dipartimento di Scienze Molecolari e Nanosistemi, Università Ca' Foscari di Venezia).
-Feel free to contact us if you have any questions/comments.
+The code has been developed by Lorenzo Rovigatti (Dipartimento di Fisica, Sapienza University of Rome), John Russo (School of Mathematics, University of Bristol) and Flavio Romano (Dipartimento di Scienze Molecolari e Nanosistemi, Università Ca' Foscari di Venezia).
+Feel free to contact us if you have any questions/comments, and if you use the code in your project please consider adding a reference to the [`PatchyParticles` paper](https://doi.org/10.1140/epje/i2018-11667-x).